 - Complete an Illegal Substance-Drug Screen and Criminal Background check.
 This is based on emergency medical industry standards and Washington State laws protecting vulnerable populations(RCW 43.43.880 and 43.43.842).
 This practice is common among colleges and universities in Washington State and is required by clinical agencies where students complete their clinical experiences. - Complete a Department of Motor Vehicle violation check.
-This check is used for training and counseling purposes to determine suitability to gain employment in the fire service. - Complete and pass a physical/medical evaluation by a physician approved by the program, confirming physical ability to perform structural firefighting activities in compliance with WAC 296-305-0159(7)(b). - Costs associated with criminal background check, drug screen, motor vehicle violation check and physical/medical evaluations are the responsibility of the student.
+This check is used for training and counseling purposes to determine suitability to gain employment in the fire service. - Complete and pass a physical/medical evaluation by a physician approved by the program, confirming physical ability to perform structural firefighting activities in compliance with WAC 296-305-0159(7)(b). - Costs associated with criminal background check, drug screen, motor vehicle violation check and physical/medical evaluations are the responsibility of the student tion of the learning objectives specified in the learning contract.